 Esports is now an officially sanctioned high school sport in many states.Starting in 2018, many schools across the country will offer Varsity Esports programs for their students.
 This may seem odd at first glance, however, most of the benefits students gain from playing traditional sports, they can also get from Esports.
 Students learn to work as a team, create a supportive community, learn dedication, and most importantly, have fun!
 It not only demonstrates the growth that we are seeing in Esports, but offers those students a chance to be involved – they get to work on teams with other students and play to represent their school.
 Thinking of Esports as a traditional sport can help you understand why your child might be so passionate and help guide them in their development.

-The Path to Esports can involve a lot of great learning opportunities.Esports is an entire industry and it is growing rapidly.
+The path to a professional Esports career can involve a lot of great learning opportunities.Esports is an entire industry and it is growing rapidly.
 This means that the jobs that surround Esports are continuing to become much more plentiful, similar to the growth experienced by other professional sports.
 Really focusing on the skills or interests your child has can help you guide them along with other options within the Esports industry.

 - Soft skills you can gain along the way: thinking strategically, working together as a team, people skills, communication